valerianie/Assignment1/README.md

 Description: from christophers repository

+Data Set 3: InsectSprays

+Description: The dataset contains the counts of insects in agricultural experimental units treated with different insecticides.

 ## i am going to change the dataset to a one available in r ##

 ##we have to think about what to put in the read me file anyways then tomorrow - since its supposed to be short